Get started using a cash envelope system with this step by step tutorial.

 What I’m sharing today was one of the most important ways we took control of our money and clawed our way out of debt.
 You can take control of your money too!

 I’ve included links to products for your convenience some of the links are my referral links.
-Thanks!
+See the disclosure policy for more information.

 I know I’ve talked about using cash for most of our purchases.
 I’ve talked about how it helps to keep us on budget.